josephsmithberger/XogotDocs/Documentation.docc/Manual/scripting/singletons_autoload.md

     Global.goto_scene("res://scene_1.tscn")
 ```

-Run the project and test that you can switch between scenes by pressing
+Run the project and test that you can switch between scenes by tapping
 the button.

 > Note: